joaopedrodcf/blog-react/README.md

 Login: JWT request the token is saved in local storage
-Posts: Its working with pagination, showing all the posts separated by pages Protected routes: if user is authenticated can access /login or /register
+Posts: Its working with pagination, showing all the posts separated by pages Protected routes: if user is authenticated can access /login or /register Create posts: Users loggedin can create posts

 ## NEXT Functionalities

+Create post use image upload and save it on firebase!?
-Users when loggedin can create posts
+Users can create comments
+When a user creates a post it shows on the post who created the post Like button, a user can like a post only one time per user

 ## Getting Started